sourcesoft/dotfiles/README.md

-> List of tools and techs I use as a developer
+> List of current tools and techs I use as a developer

-I'm a fullstack web developer but any one of us have a tail to tell about our cool other skills and tools.
-This is not a resume and doesn't list skills, but things I use or like to, daily.

 ### Tools as a developer
 - [NeoVim](https://neovim.io) / [vimrc](https://github.com/sourcesoft/my-long-list/blob/master/.vimrc) / [ag](https://github.com/ggreer/the_silver_searcher) - Can't live without ya'll, not even a day.
 - [iTerm2](https://www.iterm2.com/) / [zsh](https://github.com/robbyrussell/oh-my-zsh) / [tmux](https://tmux.github.io/) - Performant terminal and shell everywhere.
-- [Atom](https://atom.io) / [Nuclide](https://nuclide.io/) - Github open source editor I use for React Native development.
 - [SourceTree](https://www.sourcetreeapp.com) - I can't remember all those weird hard to memorize git commands, so this is my GUI.
 - [Transmit](https://panic.com/transmit/) - I'm using it for what it is and It's got everything I want.
 - [Paw](https://paw.butt/) - Advanced REST client for testing my backend